-The ultimate goal is to develop better approaches to diagnose, treat and eventually cure many congential or acquired disorders of the bone marrow.
+The ultimate goal is to develop better approaches to diagnose, treat, and eventually cure many congenital or acquired disorders of the bone marrow.

-As Chief of the Molecular and Clinical Hematology Branch at the NIDDK, Dr. Rodgers is responsible for planning and conducting basic and clinical research on selected inherited and acquired diseases of human blood; utilizing contemporary biochemical, molecular, and physiological techniques; developing and validating models, including cellular and transgenic systems, to permit the delineation of regulatory mechanisms in normal and pathological hematopoesis, and to facilitate pharmacological or molecular genetic approaches to correct or compensate for abnormalities associated with disease states; and expediting the translation of novel basic scientific discovery to the appropriate level of preclinical or clinical investigation.
+As Chief of the Molecular and Clinical Hematology Branch at the NIDDK, Dr. Rodgers is responsible for planning and conducting basic and clinical research on selected inherited and acquired diseases of human blood.
+He uses contemporary biochemical, molecular, and physiological techniques; develops and validates models, including cellular and transgenic systems, to permit the delineation of regulatory mechanisms in normal and pathological hematopoesis and to facilitate pharmacological or molecular genetic approaches to correct or compensate for abnormalities associated with disease states; and expedites the translation of novel basic scientific discovery to the appropriate level of preclinical or clinical investigation.